fschaefer/json-to-compact/README.md

 The Compact Format is a space-optimized serialization format designed for token-efficient JSON transmission.
 It follows these transformation rules:

+**Important:** Unquoted strings with spaces are treated as single tokens until the next separator (space after value, or structure delimiter).

 - **Objects**: `{key1 value1 key2 value2 ...}` - Keys and values separated by spaces, no colons or commas
 - **Arrays**: `[item1 item2 item3 ...]` - Elements separated by spaces, no commas
 - **Strings**: